What is Collagen?

 Find out more on How Red Light Therapy Works.

 One study found that skin complexion, collagen intensity, and wrinkle status significantly improved through the use of red light therapy.

 Another study found that red light therapy increased collagen production to accelerate the wound healing process in animals.

 Orion uses the most clinically proven wavelengths of red (660nm) and near-infrared (850nm) light to stimulate the production of collagen.
-We recommend daily 10-15 for the best results.
+We recommend daily 10-15 minute treatments for the best results.

 Lodish, H., Berk, A., Zipursky, S. L., Matsudaira, P., Baltimore, D., & Darnell, J. (2000).
 Collagen: the fibrous proteins of the matrix.
 Molecular cell biology (4th ed.).
 New York.

 Wunsch, A. & Matuschka, K. (2014).
 A controlled trial to determine the efficacy of red and near-infrared light treatment in patient satisfaction, reducution of fine lines, wrinkles, and skin roughness, and intradermal collagen density increase.
 Photomedicine and Laser Surgery.